Academic Advisor: Kenneth Swansi

 The graduates of this program will have the following competencies

 - Theoretical and Philosophical Foundations.
-Research the theoretical and philosophical foundations of business evaluating current theory, finding gaps in existing theory, improving existing constructs, and finally, building new theories.
+To explore the theoretical and philosophical foundations of business.

 - Change Management Competencies.
-Serve as effective change agents within one’s professional and social sphere.
+To enable students to be effective change agents within their professional and social sphere.

 - Teaching Skills.
-Prepare for roles in teaching through the study of current educational theory and practice.
+To prepare business professionals for roles in teaching through the study of current educational theory and practice.